Lebanon

 Victim Assistance

 ITF has enabled physical rehabilitation of 20 mine/ERW victims and supported coordination between the members of National Victim Assistance Steering Committee.
+In 2023, ITF is addressesing the urgent health, psychosocial and economic needs of mine victims in Lebanon to help improve the overall quality of their lives and facilitate their reintegration into social, political and economic life.

 Capacity Building